 Jersey Shore is a very small borough located in the state of Pennsylvania.
-With a population of 4,279 people and three constituent neighborhoods, Jersey Shore is the 343rd largest community in Pennsylvania.
-Jersey Shore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 4,139 people and three constituent neighborhoods, Jersey Shore is the 343rd largest community in Pennsylvania.
+Jersey Shore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Jersey Shore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jersey Shore is a borough of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Jersey Shore who work in office and administrative support (15.38%), sales jobs (9.03%), and management occupations (8.64%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Jersey Shore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jersey Shore is a borough of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Jersey Shore who work in office and administrative support (18.18%), management occupations (9.15%), and food service (8.58%).

 The people who call Jersey Shore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jersey Shore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jersey Shore include Irish, Italian, English, and Swedish.
+The greatest number of Jersey Shore residents report their race to be White.
+Important ancestries of people in Jersey Shore include German, Irish, English, Italian, and Polish.

 The most common language spoken in Jersey Shore is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Polish.